Top 5 Topics for Electrical Safety Training

 When trying to decide what electrical safety training is right for you or your crew, first make sure you know what is going to be covered during the training session.

-If you are looking at a one-day training and trying to just hit the basics, then these are the top 5 items I recommend you make sure are included.
+If you are looking at a one-day training and trying to just hit the basics, then these are the top 5 electrical safety training topics I recommend you make sure are included.

 #1 Understand the effects of shock and arc flash

 Scare tactics might work for some people, but I feel that only showing videos of arc flash explosions or graphics photos of people who have suffered burns from shock and arc flash incidents is not enough.

 Providing real information about the effects that shock and arc flash have on the body at certain voltages and energy levels backed up with real-life scenarios and descriptions of what is happening can provide workers with a much better appreciation for just how serious electricity is.